 - Additional Building Policy Guidelines

-- Priority in residence in Vanderbilt Hall is given to first-year students in the degree programs identified above.
+- Priority in residence in Vanderbilt Hall is given to incoming students in the degree programs identified above.

-The student contract term is based on the academic year of first-year Medical School students in the Cannon, Castle, Holmes, London and Peabody Societies.
-Students whose academic year will terminate prior to the conclusion of this standard contract term may shorten the Spring term of their contract, by providing written notice to the Vanderbilt Hall Business Office delivered no later than March 1.
-A pro rata reduction will be made to such students' room license fees.
+The student contract term is based on the Harvard University academic year.
+Students whose academic year will terminate prior to the conclusion of the contract term may shorten the Spring term of their contract by providing written notice to the Vanderbilt Hall Business Office, delivered no later than March 1.
+A pro rata reduction will be made to such students’ room license fees.